 - To give information about the workload to optimize it and to make work more effective.

-For reaching those objectives MPP system needs the following data from the database:
+For reaching those objectives MRP system needs the following data from the database:

 - how many goods are in stock,

 - when they arrived, or are planned to arrive,

 - which goods are used for the product and their quantities – so-called Bill of Materials (BOM),

 - which goods are booked already for other production orders.